BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Server virtualization was promised to be a technology that would drive down costs through hardware consolidation.
 The idea was that rather than running each workload on a separate physical server, unused hardware capacity could be used to run several workloads simultaneously in the form of VMs.

 Although server virtualization management ultimately lived up to the hype, it was not without its side effects.
 One such side effect was VM sprawl.
-It became so easy to create new VMs that organizations suddenly found themselves tasked with managing an overwhelming number of VMs and host servers.
-This problem led to the creation of virtualization systems management tools.
+It became so easy to create VMs that organizations suddenly found themselves tasked with managing an overwhelming number of VMs and host servers.
+This problem led to the of virtualization systems management tools.

 Every hypervisor includes basic tools for managing the host server and the VMs that reside on it.
 Server virtualization management tools are generally designed to augment the capabilities found in basic management tools.
 In many cases, virtualization systems management tools are offered by the same vendors that create the hypervisor, but are sold separately.